Arundel Dental Group Welcomes You

 There are a number of science-backed steps my staff and I are taking to help limit the spread of COVID-19.
 These include:

-• Increased personal protective equipment including masks, face shields, goggles and surgical gowns or long-sleeved lab coats.
+• Increased personal protective equipment including masks, face shields, goggles, surgical gowns or long-sleeved lab coats.

 • Increased cleaning protocols.
-This includes using disinfectants known to kill the coronavirus that causes COVID-19 and frequently cleaning or minimizing the use of high touch items in the office.
+This includes using disinfectants known to kill the coronavirus that causes COVID-19 and frequently cleaning or minimizing or eliminating the use of high touch items in the office.

 • Asking you to wait outside in your car rather than in the waiting room, wearing face masks and not bringing additional people to your appointment.

-Q: I’ve heard it’s safer to schedule your appointment for first thing in the morning — the office will be cleaner because there haven’t been patients coming through before me.
+Q: I’ve heard it’s safer to schedule your appointment first thing in the morning; the office will be cleaner because there haven’t been patients coming through before me.
 Is that true?

 You should schedule your dental appointment for the time of day that works for you.
 The same enhanced cleaning protocols occur all day long, including leaving the room empty after a patient leaves to allow the appropriate time necessary as part of thoroughly cleaning and disinfecting the space between patients.